 Successful completion of the PhD examination ensures that the student has achieved and is able to demonstrate qualities consistent with scholarly endeavour in their particular area of specialization at the doctoral level.
 As such, the occasion of a PhD thesis examination demands as much formality, courtesy and decorum as any university exam (e.g. no interruptions due to discussions within or comments from the audience except when invited to participate by the Chair).

 Powers of the Chair

-The Chair, appointed by the office of the Associate Provost, Graduate Studies, is responsible for the proper conduct of the examination and for ensuring that the exam begins on time (the Chair will use their discretion in the event of difficulties).
+The Chair, appointed by the office of the Associate Vice-President, Graduate Studies and Postdoctoral Affairs, is responsible for the proper conduct of the examination and for ensuring that the exam begins on time (the Chair will use their discretion in the event of difficulties).
 The examination is public, but the Chair has the authority to exclude persons whose conduct disturbs the examination.
 It is within the power of the Chair to ensure that the highest standards of conduct are exercised by those in attendance.
 This should be communicated in a brief introductory statement at the beginning of the examination to all in attendance.
 The Chair is not to participate in questioning or deliberation of the candidate.

 Use of cell phones, video cameras, etc.